ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Recipe Likes**
 * **_As a Site User, I can view the number of likes for each recipe so that I can see the feedback from others._**

-  The number of likes for each recipe is displayed in the recipe card in Browse Recipes, My Favourites and My Recipes pages.
-It is also displayed in the Recipe Details page for each page.
+  The number of likes for each recipe is displayed in the recipe card on Browse Recipes, My Favourites and My Recipes pages.
+It is also displayed on the Recipe Details page for each page.

   <img src="docs/images/testing/us-nr-of-likes-recipe-card.png" width=350>
   <br>